mnemnk/mnemnk.github.io/src/routes/guide/getting-started/+page.md

 </Expansion>

-### Summary
+## Summary

-In this section, we learned how to install, set up, and run Mnemnk App.
+In this page, we learned how to install, set up, and run Mnemnk App.

 If you want to use Mnemnk as a lifelogging tool, please proceed to install the [Lifelogging Agents](/guide/lifelogging-agents).